foundance/foundance-docs/docs/Getting started/started.md

 ---
-title: "Getting Started"
-sidebar_position: 2
+sidebar_position: 1
-slug: /started
 ---

-import BrowserWindow from '../src/components/BrowserWindow';
+import BrowserWindow from '../../src/components/BrowserWindow';
-import Highlight from '../src/components/Highlight';
+import Highlight from '../../src/components/Highlight';

 The best thing is, you have already found us!
 That means that you are ready to build something new and be part of a new global economy.